 Readers, would love to hear from those who have their PhD, are getting their PhD, or quit halfway through their PhD.
 What are you doing now?
 Was it worth it to you?

-* Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
-They are a free online software which aggregates all your financial accounts in one place so you can see where you can optimize.
-Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
-I can also see how much I’m spending every month.
-As a PhD candidate or someone considering a long stint in school, it’s important to develop a habit of monitoring your finances early.
-Personal Capital takes less than one minute to sign up and it’s free.
+* Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital, the #1 financial tool software to manage your wealth today.
+They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.
+Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
+Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
+I can also see how much I’m spending and saving every month through their cash flow tool.